Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: Simulation Results

-In Fig. \ref{fig2}, the ADR performance is shown as a function of SNR, where two values of $N$ are tested.
-The curves corresponding to `Numerical', `Approximation' and `Asymptotic' are given in (\ref{g1}), (\ref{g4}) and (\ref{g243}), respectively.
-For comparison purposes, we also provide the curve based on Shannon's Capacity expression that can serve as the performance upper bound.
-It can be observed from Figs. \ref{fig2} (a)-(b) that both the Numerical and Approximation have a perfect agreement with the simulation results.
-In addition, there is a constant gap of roughly 0.5 bits per channel use between the Shannon's capacity and the ADR, which corroborates Remark 1.
-The gap between Asymptotic and the simulation results becomes smaller for large values of SNR, which demonstrates the accuracy of the asymptotic results in (\ref{g243}).
-As expected, the ADR increases with SNR, and larger values of $N$ yield high ADR due to higher passive beamforming gain brought by the IRS.
+In Fig. \ref{fig1}, the ADR versus the SNR (in dB) for two different values of $N$.
+Here, the SNR in the figures is defined as $10{\log _{10}}\rho$, where $\rho = \frac{P}{{{\sigma ^2}}}$.
+The curves labelled as `Derived Results' are obtained in (\ref{gd8}).
+For comparison purposes, we also provide the curse based on Shannon's Capacity that can serve as the performance upper bound.
+As expected, the ADR increases with SNR, and larger $N$ yields high ADR due to higher passive beamforming gain provided by the IRS.
+It is also observed from Fig. \ref{fig1} that the derived results have a perfect agreement with the simulation results for various SNR values and different values of $N$.
+In addition, there is a constant gap of roughly 0.5 bits per channel use between the Shannon's capacity and the derived results under the short packet capacity theory.

-Fig. \ref{fig3} depicts the ADEP versus the SNR under two different values of $N$.
-The curves corresponding to `Numerical', `Linerization', `Approximation' and `Asymptotic' are given in (\ref{frdgsr}), (\ref{g20}), (\ref{g14}) and (\ref{ged4}), respectively.
-One can observe from Figs. \ref{fig3} (a)-(b) that the curves of `Numerical', `Linerization' and `Approximation' coincide with the simulation results, which confirms the accuracy of our derived results and the linerization technique.
-It is also shown in Fig. \ref{fig3} that there is a fixed gap between the simulation results and the asymptotic results.
-However, these two curves have the same slope, which means the asymptotic results can be used for the diversity order analysis.
-As expected, higher SNR produces lower ADEP, and larger values of $N$ also yield better ADEP performance.
+Fig. \ref{fig2} depicts the ADEP versus the SNR under two different values of $N$.
+The curve corresponding to `Derived Results' is obtained by using (\ref{g17}).
+One can observe from Fig. \ref{fig2} that when SNR is smaller than -30 dB for the case of $N=50$ and smaller than -35 dB for the case of $N=100$, the derived results coincide with the simulation results, which confirms the accuracy of the derived results and the linearization technique.
+However, when continuing to increase the SNR value, there is some gap between the derived results and simulation results, and this gap increases with the SNR values.
+The main reason for this phenomenon is that the value of Q-function will be approximated as zero when the SNR is very large as shown in the third approximation result in (\ref{fregtr}).
+However, the derived results are very accurate when the ADEP is larger than $10^{-6}$, which generally falls the reliability requirements for most of the URLLC applications.